zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/introduction/introduction.md

 **Architecture Overview**

 - Virtual Cloud Network: we will create a VCN with a public sub-network and internet access to avoid complexity.
 - Source Oracle database: we will create a source database in a Virtual Machine with sample schema, which acts as our source on-premise database.
-Multiple preparation yet mandatory steps are automated by Terraform and bash script, such as creating GGADMIN schema, granting accesses, enabling supplemental logs etc.
+Multiple preparations yet mandatory steps are automated by Terraform and bash script, such as creating GGADMIN schema, granting accesses, enabling supplemental logs etc.
 - Target Autonomous database: we will provision Oracle Autonomous Database to act as our target database.
 - Goldengate database registration: while our databases are being provisioned and configured, we will register them.
-Database registration is the vital and important part of GoldenGate deployment.
+Database registration is a critical part of GoldenGate deployment.
 There is no way to connect databases from Goldengate deployment without active registered databases.
 - Goldengate deployment: we will create a Microservices environment for an Autonomous Database that applies trails from source to target autonomous database.

 	![](/images/architecture.png)